A Few Sonoma Valley Favorites

 Sonoma County Now is your guide for trending travel news and insider tips to Sonoma County.
 With leisure travel returning to Sonoma County, we’re thrilled to welcome you back.
 Discover one of California’s top food and wine destinations, home to more than 425 wineries, towering redwoods, 55 miles of rugged Pacific coastline, inviting towns.
 Life opens up in Sonoma County.

 The Sonoma Valley Visitors Bureau provides information to make your stay in the Sonoma Valley unforgettable.
-Links are provided for arts & culture, shopping, hiking and biking, unforgettable culinary experiences, hotels, B&B’s and other lodging, wineries and vineyards, Sonoma Raceway and much more
+Links are provided for lodging, arts & culture, shopping, hiking and biking, unforgettable culinary experiences, hotels, B&B’s and other lodging, wineries and vineyards, Sonoma Raceway and much more.

 Transcendence Theatre Company

 The Transcendence Theatre Company, producers of Broadway Under the Stars, is what happens when artists take the lead: a joyous adventure of whimsical creation.
 Located in the beautiful Sonoma Valley, Transcendence is a nonprofit musical theatre company like none other.
 The shows take place outdoors in Jack London State Historic Park, nestled in the ruins of a winery destroyed by the 1906 earthquake, under the stars.
 At its back are rolling vineyards, and when the sun sets, it is the most beautiful place to be.
 The founders of Transcendence Theater Company call it their Field of Dreams.